Introduction

 • Jobs: A "job" represents a single, specific task you've requested, like generating a video from a particular prompt.

 • Webhooks: Instead of constantly checking a job's status (polling), we highly recommend using webhooks to receive a notification on your server as soon as a job is finished.
+This is more efficient and you'll get notified instantly when jobs complete.

-API Base URL: https://api.yourdomain.com
+API Base URL: https://api.beamgo.io

 Try it Live!
 For a hands-on experience, you can explore and test our API endpoints interactively in our Swagger UI playground.